BN-Pool: Bayesian Nonparametric Pooling for Graphs: Preliminaries

-\textbf{Soft-Clustering} methods have a \texttt{SEL} operator that computes a soft-clustering matrix $\mS$, which assigns each node to multiple supernodes with different degrees of membership.
+\subparagraph{Soft-Clustering} methods use \texttt{SEL} operators that compute a soft-clustering matrix $\mS$, which assigns each node to multiple supernodes with different memberships.
 Representatives such as Diffpool~\citep{ying2018hierarchical}, \gls{mincut}~\citep{bianchi2020spectral}, and Structpool~\citep{yuan2020structpool}, leverage flexible trainable functions guided by auxiliary losses to compute the soft assignments from the node features.
+As illustrated in Figure~\ref{fig:pool-with-aux}, the auxiliary loss influences the formation of the selection matrix $\mS$ (and, potentially, other parameters of the \gls{gnn} architecture), ensuring that the partition is consistent with the graph topology and that the clusters are well formed, \eg{} that the assignments are sharp and the clusters are balanced.
+Computing these auxiliary losses typically requires $\mathcal{O}(N^2)$ operations because they require a dense representation of the input adjacency matrix.
+The quadratic computational cost is generally acceptable in most graph-level tasks, such as graph classification and graph properties prediction, where the size of the graphs ranges from hundreds to a few thousand nodes.

-The auxiliary losses ensure that the partition is consistent with the graph topology and that the clusters are well-formed, \eg, the assignments are sharp and the clusters balanced.
-While soft-clustering methods generally achieve high performance due to their flexibility and ability to retain information from the entire graph, they face a primary limitation.
-They require to predefine the size $K$ of \emph{every} pooled graphs, which is fixed for each graph $i$ regardless of its size $N_i$.
+While soft-clustering methods generally achieve high performance due to their flexibility and ability to retain information from the entire graph, they face a primary limitation: they require to predefine the size $K$ of \emph{every} pooled graph, which is fixed for each graph $i$ regardless of its size $N_i$.
 A typical choice is to set $K = \kappa \bar{N}$, where $\bar{N}$ is the average size of all the graphs in the dataset.
 Clearly, this might not work well in datasets where the graphs' size varies too much, especially if there are graphs where $N_i < \kappa \bar{N}$.
-In those cases, the pooling operator \emph{expands} rather than coarsening the graph, which goes against the principle of graph pooling.
-Finally, while the possibility of specifying the pooling ratio $\kappa$ offers a greater flexibility to soft-clustering and score-based methods, it might be a difficult hyperparameter to tune.
+In those cases, the pooling operator \emph{expands} the graph rather than coarsening it, which goes against the principle of pooling.